 A large aspect of training in the residency is through direct clinical contact.
-Residents can expect to provide 15 to 20 hours per week of direct clinical contact (including assessment, consultation, and intervention); however that number may vary based on referral patterns and emergencies and may be more at times.
-Residents are responsible, along with their supervisors, to make efforts to obtain adequate clinical experiences to meet training objectives (i.e. sufficient clinical hours to prepare for professional practice upon completion of the Program).
+Residents can expect to provide as many as 15 to 20 hours per week of direct clinical contact (including assessment, consultation, and intervention) when at full clinical capacity; however, that number may vary based on referral patterns, cancellations and no-show rates, and occasional emergencies.
+Residents are responsible, along with their supervisors, to make efforts to obtain sufficient clinical experiences to meet training objectives (i.e. sufficient clinical hours to prepare for professional practice upon completion of the Program).